MQ-software-carpentry/intro-active-data-management/_episodes/02-RDM.md

 > Write your answers in the shared document as a team.
 {: .challenge}

 OK.
 Let's say that you have suddenly become responsible for an entire team's research data.
 If anything happens, it's on you.
 What can you do?

-* How to think about research data
-   * communicate with influence the value of active data management best practice
-   * understanding the requirement for data management

 > ## Challenge - Arguments for Collaboration (15 minutes)
 >